teaser

 Code details

 [NB] We will only use hw3_functions.py from your submission for grading.
-To keep consistency with grading environment, do NOT modify the main code hw3_main.py, functions name and input variables.
-Note that only basic scientific libraries are installed in grading machine (e.g. Numpy, Sicpy and OpenCV) with other commnly used python libraries (e.g. tqdm, matplotlib).
+To keep consistency with the grading environment, do NOT modify the main code hw3_main.py and its function name and input variables.
+Note that only basic scientific libraries are installed in the grading machine (e.g. Numpy, Sicpy and OpenCV) with other commonly used Python libraries (e.g. tqdm, matplotlib).
+You are not allowed to use the following libraries in this homework: multiprocessing, CUDA, pytorch, JAX, tensorflow, etc., which can utilize process-level parallelism or GPU.

 hw3_main.py

-Main code starts by reading images and loading feature points from data directory.
+The main code starts by reading images and loading feature points from the data directory.
 Reading and loading codes are already implemented.
-The output of main code are:
+The output of the main code will be saved in the result/ directory automatically.
+You need those output images for your writeup.

-• (b) Images overlayed with feature points and their epipolar lines
+• (b) Images overlayed with feature points and their epipolar lines: imgs_epipolar_overlay.png

-• (c) Rectified images (w/ features & epipolar lines overlay) / Anaglyph before and after rectification / Values of fundamental matrices between rectified images
+• (c) Rectified images (w/ features & epipolar lines overlay): rectified_img*.png, rectified_imgs_pair.png, rectified_imgs_epipolar_overlay.png / Anaglyph after rectification: rectified_anaglyph / Values of fundamental matrices between rectified images: fundamental_matrix_rectified_imgs_*.txt

-• (d) Calculated disparity map, as color mapped plot (.png) and raw data (.exr)
+• (d) Calculated disparity map, as color mapped plot disparity_map.png and raw data disparity_map.npy

 hw3_functions.py